 A stovetop pressure cooker uses an external heat source.
 Stovetop pots are expensive compared to some cookware but many good models are less expensive than electric pressure cookers.
 A stovepot pot can be heated to pressure quickly using high heat.
 A stovetop pot can saute, fry and simmer.
 The stovetop pot requires the cook’s attention: to turn the stove down when operating pressure is reached, and then to turn off the heat when the pressure period ends.
 Electric pressure cookers and pressure multi-cookers have become popular but have not pushed stovetop pots out of the kitchen or the market.

-Recipes for pressure cookers state the cooking time as the period under operating pressure, and how to release pressure.
 Pressure cookers have two working valves (many have additional emergency or safety valves):

 - Float valve: responds to steam pressure, pops up to seal the lid and engages a lock to prevent opening the lid while the device is under pressure; and